Degree reduction of disk rational B\'ezier curves: Introduction

-One of the important theme for rational B\'{e}zier curves is degree reduction.
-This problem exists because some CAD/CAM systems limit the maximum polynomial degree so that they can deal with; the other useful application is the need of data compression and data comparison \citep{Chen2004}.
-Compared with many methods of degree reduction of B\'{e}zier curves, very little research has been done for rational B\'{e}zier curves.
-Farin \citep{Farin1983} described a degree reduction method for rational B\'{e}zier curves for interactive interpolation and approximation.
-Sederberg and Chang \citep{Sederberg1993} achieved one degree reduction based on perturbing the numerator and denominator polynomials of a rational curve that get a common linear divisor.
-However, their method can not satisfy interpolations at end points.
-Chen \citep {Chen1993} applied the algorithm of shifted Chebyshev polynomials to agree with the degree reduction of rational B\'{e}zier with $C^{0}$-continuity at both end points.
-The purpose of current paper is to deal with the same problem for disk rational B\'{e}zier curves using weighted least-squares (WLS) and constrained quadratic programming (CQP).
+Degree reduction of parametric curves is another important problem in the geometric modeling system.
+It is useful in the data communication between the design system and data compression \cite{Chen2004}.
+Compared with research on the degree reduction of the B\'{e}zier curve, the research on the degree reduction of the rational B\'{e}zier curve is less\cite{flChen} \cite{baba2015}.
+Farin \cite{Farin1983} described a degree reduction method for rational B\'{e}zier curves for interactive interpolation and approximation.
+Sederberg and Chang \cite{Sederberg1993}, Chen \cite{Chen1994} and Sun et al.\cite{Sun98} achieved reduction through the approximate common divisor method.
+Qin and Guan \cite{Chen1993} transformed the problem of approximating multi-degree reduction of rational curves and surfaces into quadratic programming.
+Cai and Wang \cite{Cai} studied degree reduction of rational B\'{e}zier curves with the steepest descent method.
+Applying multi-objective optimization techniques, Shi \cite{Shi2015} realized multi-degree reduction rational B\'{e}zier curves.

+Each of the above methods has its pros and cons.
+Some lack robustness in floating-point environments \cite{Sederberg1993} \cite{Chen1994} \cite{Sun98}; some have slower calculation speeds \cite{Cai}, etc. Therefore, finding a simple and stable method to obtain the optimal degree reduction approximation of rational curves is still an open problem.
+In this paper, multi-objective optimization, weighted least squares, and quadratic programming are serve to dealing with degree reduction of disk rational B\'{e}zier curves.
+Compared with the previous methods, this method is simple and stable.

-This paper has the following structure: To ensure the structural integrity of this paper, in section 2, we review the definition of disk rational B\'{e}zier curves and corresponding properties.
+The paper has the following structure: In section 2, we review the definition and properties of disk rational B\'{e}zier curve in \cite{Shi2011}.
 In section 3, we propose an efficient algorithm to the problem of degree reduction of rational disk B\'{e}zier curves.
 In section 4, bounding errors for degree reduction are analyzed, and some examples are provided.